Meet RBC Training Ground‘s 2017 top performers: Dennis Cook, Kasandra Savoie, Andrew Wood, Sarah Orban and Avalon Wasteneys.

 Savoie was an easy pick for power and speed based sports like athletics, cycling and rugby.
 But in the deliberation room, even scouts from some of the more technical sports like water polo and judo were open to pursuing her for further testing, due to her youth.

 For Savoie, this is just the beginning of the journey.
-This week, coaches from the 11 participating NSOs will meet to review all of the participants’ test results and contact those who are selected for sport-specific testing.
-Up to 50 athletes, including Savoie and the other top performers, will receive support and access to high-performance coaching, training and competition to achieve their Olympic dreams.
+Coaches from the 11 participating NSOs will meet to review all of the participants’ test results and contact those who are selected for sport-specific testing.
+Up to 50 athletes from Quebec, including Savoie and the other top performers, will receive support and access to high-performance coaching, training and competition to achieve their Olympic dreams.

 Andrew Wood – Atlantic Canada Regional Winner